SSDD-2025/Grupo-16/doc.md

 This page will only display a message telling the user that the ticket purchase was succesfull.
 Furthermore, this will help the web application to follow the principles of accessibility, more specifically, robustness, showing a feedback to the user that everything went correctly.

 ## Header (Injectable)
-The header will be present almos everywhere in the webpage.
+The header will be present almost everywhere in the webpage.
 It's main function is to provide the user with a direct, simple an accesible way to search for artists, concerts or visit it's personal-based pages.
 It is structured in three distinct parts, each one with a diferent function.

 Logo zone: presential and brand purposes place where the logo is displayed.